Currently, this site is best viewed on a Desktop computer

 In the review chart below, you can see that the outlook commentary above was correct, the dollar fell through the wedge shortly after the outlook chart above was posted.

 For the U.S. Dollar's Outlook, nothing has really changed from last week.

 Even though the U.S. dollar confirmed the 'Rising Wedge' in last week's chart above, the same 'Rising Wedge' pattern is still in its chart, it's only a little broader this week.

-Since this 'Rising Wedge' is a little broader than the one from last week, the dollar could trade inside it for a little longer before it confirms the negative pattern by falling below the lower trend-line of the wedge.
+Since this 'Rising Wedge' is a little broader, the dollar could trade inside it for a little longer before it confirms the negative pattern by falling below the lower trend-line of the wedge.

 However, as I am writing this section (Saturday, 4/14) it's in the news that the United States, Britain, and France have launched airstrikes on Syria for their use of chemical weapons, so the dollar may fall sooner than I've stated.

 U.S. Dollar's Resistance Levels